Who are you referring to? Coreference resolution in image narrations: Results

-\Cref{fig:qual_results} qualitatively analyzes coreference resolution and visual grounding from our image text trace transformer architecture trained with the combined loss function or only with contrastive loss.
-The first three columns shows the results from our final method.
+\paragraph{Qualitative results } \Cref{fig:qual_results} qualitatively analyzes CR and narrative grounding.
+We visualize the narrative grounding results from our proposed method on the images.
 The model correctly resolves and localizes phrases such as \textit{a person, who}, \textit{the people, them} and \textit{a baby trolley, the baby trolley}.
-For some sentences, the model correctly localizes \textit{an object} which refers to the \textit{water sprinkler} but fails to correctly localize them to the same location.
-For these cases, it is hard for language rules to provide a strong prior as they are abstract concepts that frequently occur in natural language and are difficult for the model to disambiguate.
-This also shows the challenging problem of ambiguous references we are dealing with, indicating the great potential for developing models with strong contextual reasoning.
+Whereas, the model fails to ground and chain the instance \textit{a baby}.
+It is interesting to note that our model pairs \textit{an object} and \textit{water sprinkler}, thereby resolving ambiguity in what \textit{the object} might refer to.
+But it fails to add \textit{which} to this coreference chain.
+Moreover, without the language regularizer, our method fails to link \textit{them} to \textit{the people}.
+It is very hard to learn coreferences for these pronouns as they come with a weak language prior and hence are difficult for the model to disambiguate.
+Our model (without regularization) misses the referring expression of \textit{the baby trolley} to refer to the instance of the trolley before.
+With the help of rules (\eg last token match), we can resolve these pairs more often than not.
+Hence, we clearly show the challenging problem of coreferences we are dealing with and indicate the great potential for developing models with strong contextual reasoning.

-In the third and and fourth columns, we compare the models trained with and without the language prior loss, respectively.
-The model trained with the language prior correctly disambiguates the relationship between \textit{their} and \textit{their bicycles}, clustering them in the same region, whereas the other model fails to correctly localize \textit{their bicycles} and randomly assigns a region for \textit{their} (last column, first image).
-Moreover, in the follow-up sentence of this image description, if the model has no prior imposed, it fails to correctly resolve \textit{behind that}, where \textit{that} refers to the \textit{banner in red color}.